aakashns/servefastai/README.md

 # servefastai

 Serve FastAI models and get a web-based UI to test them out with a single line of code.
-[Video Demo](https://github.com/aakashns/servefastai)
+See a [video demo here](https://youtu.be/xwN7arEgvBg).

 ![screenshot](https://i.imgur.com/TzZQZUs.jpg)